 \item[2.]
-The classic ITP algorithm is based on a given Hamiltonian cycle of the graph.
-We extend ITP to an algorithm based on any cycle packing, called EX-ITP.
-One advantage is that an optimal cycle packing is polynomially computable.
-Based on EX-ITP with the new lower bounds, we can quickly improve the ratio from 1.792 to 1.500 for 3-CVRP and from 1.750 to 1.667 for 4-CVRP; based on a good structure property, we can further surprisingly improve the ratio to $1.500$ for 4-CVRP (Section~\ref{SEC5}).
-Then, to obtain improvements for larger $k$, we also consider mod-$k$-cycle packings (the length of each cycle in it is divisible by $k$).
-We show that given metric TSP ratio $\alpha\geq 1$, by making a trade-off among two Hamiltonian cycles and a cycle packing with ITP and EX-ITP, we can achieve a ratio of $\alpha+1-\alpha/k-\Theta(1/k)$, improving the previous ratio $\alpha+1-\alpha/k-\max\{\Omega(1/k^3),\epsilon\}$~\cite{blauth2022improving,BompadreDO06} for small $k$ (Section~\ref{sec-split-initial})\footnote{With a more careful analysis, the previous results may be further improved slightly.
-However, the improvement is quite small and not mentioned in a published paper.
-For the sake of presentation, we just use the previously published results here.}.
-Our precise ratio is presented in Theorem~\ref{res-intitial-split}, and some numerical values for concrete $k$ under $\alpha=3/2$ are shown in Table~\ref{res-1} (the lines for Sec.~\ref{sec-split-initial}).
-Note that if the metric TSP ratio $\alpha$ is improved, we will get better results.
+The classic ITP is based on a given Hamiltonian cycle of the graph.
+We extend ITP to an algorithm based on any cycle cover, called EX-ITP.
+One advantage is that an optimal cycle cover is polynomially computable~\cite{hartvigsen1984extensions,schrijver2003combinatorial}.
+Based on EX-ITP with our new lower bounds, we can quickly improve the approximation ratio from 1.792 to 1.500 for 3-CVRP and from 1.750 to 1.667 for 4-CVRP.
+Additionally, based on a good structural property related to perfect matchings, we can surprisingly improve the approximation ratio to $1.500$ for 4-CVRP (Section~\ref{SEC5}).
+Then, to obtain improvements for larger $k$, we also consider mod-$k$-cycle covers (the length of each cycle in it is divisible by $k$).
+We show that given an $\alpha$-approximation algorithm for metric TSP, by making a trade-off among two Hamiltonian cycles and a cycle cover with ITP and EX-ITP, we can achieve an approximation ratio of $\alpha+1-\frac{\alpha}{k}-\Theta(\frac{1}{k})$, improving the previous approximation ratio of $\alpha+1-\frac{\alpha}{k}-\max\{\Omega(\frac{1}{k^3}),\varepsilon\}$~\cite{BompadreDO06,blauth2022improving} for small $k$ (Section~\ref{sec-split-initial})\footnote{With a more careful analysis, the previous results may be further improved slightly.
+However, the improvement is small and not mentioned in any published paper.}.
+Our precise approximation ratio is presented in Theorem~\ref{res-intitial-split}, and some numerical values for specific $k$ under $\alpha=\frac{3}{2}$ are shown in Table~\ref{res-1} (the lines for Section~\ref{sec-split-initial}).
+Note that if $\alpha$ is smaller, we obtain better results.